DiegoVP66/DiegoVP66/README.md

       My name is Diego Vicente Pereira.
       I'm a student of analysis and systems development, and a tech enthusiast.
-      I have the will and determination to learn , evolve and improve myself, I also like to face challenges and i'm looking for an opportunity in the job market, as a IT developer.
+      I have the will and determination to learn , evolve and improve myself, I also like to face challenges and i'm looking for an opportunity in the job market, as an IT developer.

    <h3>Futuro/Future Full Stack developer.</h3>